-- Demonstrate skills, techniques and strategies as an individual performer. - Demonstrate skills, techniques and strategies as a team performer. - Be able to officiate in a sporting activity. - Apply practice methods to support improvement in a sporting activity.
+- Demonstrate skills, techniques and strategies as an individual performer. - Demonstrate skills, techniques and strategies as a team performer. - Be able to lead a 30 minute sports session in a chosen sport. - Apply practice methods to support improvement in a sporting activity.